 - Will only be given with written parental permission and a doctor's order.
-This includes: doctor's name, address, phone number, and doctor's signature, student's name, reason for medication, name of medication, dosage, and time to be given with parental signature. - The appropriate forms must be completed by the doctor and parent or guardian. - Medicine must be in the original container (pharmacy bottle) with the student's name and doctor's name on it.
-You may want to ask the pharmacy for an empty labeled prescription bottle for school use.

-Medication must be brought into school by the parent/guardian or designee that is over 18 years old, with the exception of medications that can be self-administered pursuant to a medication administration plan developed with the nurse (limited to inhalers, epi-pens, enzymes for cystic fibrosis, and glucose monitoring and insulin delivery systems for diabetes).
+This includes: - the student's name; - the name and signature of the licensed prescriber and business and emergency phone numbers; - \circ $\;$ the name, route and dosage of medication; - o the frequency and time of medication administration; - the date of the order; - a diagnosis and any other medical condition(s) requiring medication, if not a violation of confidentiality or if not contrary to the request of a parent, guardian or student to keep - confidential; - o specific directions for administration - The appropriate forms must be completed by the doctor and parent or guardian. - Medicine must be in the original container (pharmacy bottle) with the student's name and doctor's name on it.
+You may want to ask the pharmacy for an empty labeled prescription bottle for school use. - Medication must be brought into school by the parent/guardian or designee that is over 18 years old, with the exception of medications that can be self-administered pursuant to a medication administration plan developed with the nurse (limited to inhalers, epi-pens, enzymes for cystic fibrosis, and glucose monitoring and insulin delivery systems for diabetes).

 ALL MEDICATION THAT IS NOT SENT IN FOLLOWING THIS PROTOCOL WILL BE CONFISCATED AND WILL NOT BE DISSEMINATED UNTIL PROPER DOCUMENTATION IS RECEIVED.
 A student found in possession of unauthorized medication may face disciplinary action.
-Under no circumstance should any student carry medication on his/her/their person.
+Under no circumstance should any student carry medication on his/her/their person, with the exception of medications that can be self-administered pursuant to a medication administration plan developed with the nurse.